Female Hair Transplantation

 Although the public typically thinks of hair transplant as a primarily male-targeted procedure, Dr. Lam regularly performs hair transplants in women for a variety of reasons.
 About 30% of women over 30 years of age experience hair thinning, so hair transplant is a very common procedure that improves hair density and provides a solution for female hair loss.
 Hair transplant can also be undertaken to restore the hairline in women who have either lost the frontal hairline due to anaginghair loss or simply were born with a very high hairline.
-Finally, in some situations hair transplant is the only solutionsuitable for women who have undergone prior surgical rejuvenative procedures like facelifting and/or browliftingand lack hair due to exposed scars in the temples, sideburns, behind the ears, or elsewhere.
+Finally, in some situations, a hair transplant is the only solution suitable for women who have undergone prior surgical rejuvenation procedures like face lifting and/or brow lifting and lack hair due to exposed scars in the temples and, sideburns, behind the ears, or elsewhere.

-The “micro” aspect of the female hairline has unique subtleties that exhibit a completely different structure to the male hairline.
-The hairs rotate from a point centered typically just off of midline on one side and cascade obliquely down the temple area.
+The “micro” aspect of the female hairline has unique subtleties that exhibit a completely different structure from the male hairline.
+The hairs rotate from a point centered typically just off of the midline on one side and cascade obliquely down the temple area.
 To learn more, watch the videos on female hairline design for more information on this website.

 This patient shows a classical “Christmas tree” pattern of hair loss with a greater degree of hair loss in the front of the scalp tapering to less loss toward the back of the scalp.
 She underwent a hair transplant to restore the lost hair density.